Vyral/dani-antelo-espanol/_posts/2019-03-25-what-does-it-cost-buyers-to-hire-a-realtor.md

 {% include youtube.html %}

-My goal with this blog is to answer your questions each week about all things real estate, and recently, I was asked something very interesting: How do Realtors get paid?
+The goal of this blog is to provide answers to your all your real estate questions.
+Recently, I was asked something very interesting: How do Realtors get paid?

 **Well, if you’ve been thinking of buying but have been worrying about the cost of hiring an agent, I’ve got amazing news: Working with a Realtor won’t cost you a cent.&nbsp;**